 CAT preparation plan

-With exactly eight months to CAT 2019 (CAT is expected to be on 24th November 2019), it is high time for a person who has decided on doing an MBA to start preparing for this enigmatic exam!
+With eight months to CAT 2020, it is high time for a person who has decided on doing an MBA to start preparing for this enigmatic exam!
 Read to find out the ideal CAT preparation plan

 How many hours per day one needs to prepare for CAT?

 This question has no right answer.
 If you have already prepared and written the CAT exam, then about 6 to 7 hours per week till July and then increasing the prepping hours would do.
 However, if you are beginning your CAT preparation today, then it may require closer to 20 hours per week or more depending on your state of preparedness, especially in the Quant and the Verbal Areas!

 But, before one starts prepping for the CAT (or any MBA entrance exam), it is imperative to understand what entails the CAT exam and what marks/percentiles are required to get into an IIM or other institutes.
-The CAT pattern has remained same for the last four years (CAT 2015, CAT 2016, CAT 2017 and CAT 2018).
+The CAT pattern has remained same for the last five years (CAT 2015, CAT 2016, CAT 2017, CAT 2018 and CAT 2019).

 CAT 2019 Analysis revisited